Antenatal care during pregnancy - what you need to know

-If you are working you are entitled to go to your antenatal visits, which your company should give you time of to do.
+If you are working you are entitled to go to your antenatal visits, which your company should give you the time of to do.

-If you decide to go for the maternity and infant care scheme, whereby you attend your GP, as well as alternation this would visits to a maternity unit, then the majority of Haitians will go to see their GP before week number 12.
+If you decide to go for the maternity and infant care scheme, whereby you attend your GP, as well as alternation this with visits to a maternity unit, then the majority of Haitians will go to see their GP before week number 12.
 Throughout pregnancy a further six examinations are provided by your GP, alternating with appointments in the maternity unit.

-You should have been to the hospitals antenatal clinic before week 20.
+You should have been to the hospital’s antenatal clinic before week 20.